The Unassuming And Tranquil Heritage Town

 Here it pours with rain everyday, making it very humid and has thus earned the dubious title of “Rain City”.
 The climate is hot, day and night, all year round.
 Temperature is always between 28 to 33 degrees celsius.
 It’s probably one of the most humid places in the world.

-So come prepared and be sure to bring only lightweight clothing and expect to change frequently.
-Of course, if exercise is your thing, best do it in the very early morning when the weather is less stifling because from midday onwards, my advice is to stay out of the heat and try to find a cool place, if possible.
+So when visiting Taiping, come prepared and be sure to bring only lightweight clothing and expect to change frequently.
+Of course, if exercise is your thing, best do it in the very early morning when the weather is less stifling, because from midday onwards, my advice is to stay out of the heat and try to find a cool place, if possible.

 I hope Taiping continues to expand and grow in the future.
 But most importantly, maintain its rich heritage buildings that give the city its charm.
 I’m sure it will attract more tourists and holiday makers and really put it on the map.

-I recommend stopping by for a short stay, while driving through Malaysia.
+I recommend visiting Taiping.
+Stop by for a short stay, while driving through Malaysia.
 Because you may just be pleasantly surprised at what hidden gems you will find in this unassuming and tranquil town that is Taiping.

 Bye for now.